dwhinham/mt32-pi/README.md

 ## 🎹 MIDI connectivity

-The simplest way to get MIDI data into `mt32-pi` is with a [USB MIDI interface](#usb-midi-interfaces).
-More advanced users or electronics enthusiasts may wish to build a [GPIO MIDI interface](#gpio-midi-interface).
+For the Raspberry Pi to be able to receive MIDI data, it needs a MIDI interface.
+The simplest way is to connect an off-the-shelf [USB MIDI interface](#usb-midi-interfaces) to one of its USB ports.
+More advanced users or electronics enthusiasts may wish to build a [GPIO MIDI interface](#gpio-midi-interface) instead.

 Here are some typical connection examples: